A Perspective on Time towards Wireless 6G: Introduction

-Based on this example, one can extrapolate more general conclusions about the insufficiency of the latency-only focused design of \gls{urllc}: \begin{itemize} \item In \emph{quantitative} sense, aiming always for the least common denominator is inefficient due to the fact that low latency requires resource allocation that may lead to over-provisioning, thereby preventing other services from using the communication resources. \item In \emph{qualitative} sense, there are multiple clear indications that the timing relations in a communication system cannot be condensed solely on the measure of communications latency.
-This is best illustrated by the emergence of alternative measures of timing, such as \emph{\gls{aoi}}~\cite{kaul2012real, kosta2017age}, which aims to quantify the freshness of the data updates coming from, say, an \gls{iot} sensor.
-Yet, these are only instances of a general measure of timing in a distributed system with communication links.
+Based on this example, one can extrapolate more general conclusions about the insufficiency of the latency-only focused design of \gls{urllc}: \begin{itemize} \item In a \emph{quantitative} sense, aiming always for the least common denominator is inefficient due to the fact that low latency requires resource allocation that may lead to over-provisioning, thereby preventing other services from using the communication resources. \item In a \emph{qualitative} sense, there are multiple clear indications that the timing relations in a communication system cannot be condensed solely in the measure of communication latency.
+This is best illustrated by the emergence of alternative measures of timing, such as \emph{\gls{aoi}}~\cite{kaul2012real, kosta2017age} which aims to quantify the freshness of the data updates coming from, e.g., an \gls{iot} sensor.
+However, these are only instances of a general measure of timing in a distributed system with communication links.
 For instance, latency is usually measured with respect to a fixed point in time and space at which a data packet has been created, while \gls{aoi} is measured with respect to the physical state of a certain \gls{cps} or the occurrence of an event.
-In a distributed system of interconnected nodes there can be other, more complex notions of timing or latency related to, for example, consensus or a distributed decision process. \end{itemize}
+In a distributed system of interconnected nodes, there could be other, more complex notions of timing or latency related to, for example, consensus or a distributed decision process. \end{itemize}

+Fig.~\ref{fig:timing_model} is adapted from a recent \gls{3gpp} technical document~\cite{3GPPTS22.104}.
+It shows that the standardization of mobile networks is also considering a wider approach to timing issues rather than simply setting extremely strict constraints on the wireless segment.
+Considering the timing of the application itself, as well as the higher communication layers, can lead to a better resource efficiency, and considering different metrics such as \gls{aoi} can increase the flexibility of the system with respect to the needs of different applications.